dfelinto/blender-manual/manual/render/layers/introduction.rst

    Overrides all materials in the render layer.
 Samples
    View layer samples to override the scene samples.
-   Controlled by the :ref:`layer samples <render-cycles-integrator-layer-samples>` in the sampling panel.
+   Controlled by the :ref:`layer samples <render-cycles-integrator-layer-samples>` in the Sampling panel.